 Also, Kairos is easy to setup.
 The P2P capabilities allow nodes to self-coordinate, simplifying the setting up of a multi-node cluster.

 What would be the difference between Kairos and Fedora Coreos?

 Kairos is distribution agnostic.
-It supports openSUSE, Alpine, and Ubuntu.
-And, we plan to support Fedora, Almalinux, and Rockylinux too.
+It supports all the distributions in the supported matrix.
 In addition, we plan to have K3s automatically deploy Kubernetes (even by self-coordinating nodes).

-It is OCI-based, and the system is based from a container image.
-That allows to run it also locally with
+Additionally, Kairos is OCI-based, and the system is based from a container image.
+This makes it possible to also run it locally with

 docker run to inspect it, as well to customize and upgrade your nodes by just pointing at it.
 Think of it like containers apps, but bootable.

 If the OS is a container, what is running the container runtime beneath?